-Yeah, yeah, that was a good idea to listen and go through the back catalogue.
-It was originally Sascha’s idea and he got me into this subject and I was just like again, why not?
+Yeah, yeah, that was a good idea to listen and go through the back catalog.
+It was originally Sascha’s idea, and he got me into this subject, and I was just like again, why not?
 Something that we actually played for the very first time, we never did this song ever before.

 Not even on the BETTER THAN RAW tour?

 We didn’t really do it so far, so that is something new.
-And it’s cool song to do.
-It’s something different in between you know going through the classics and new tunes.
+And it’s a cool song to do.
+It’s something different in between, you know, going through the classics and new tunes.
 It’s a great tune.

-Did also have some other rare stuff practiced for the tour which were dropped off at the last minute?
+Did you also have some other rare stuff practiced for the tour, which was dropped off at the last minute?

-Well we have some songs in spare which we have like two songs or three songs, two songs we do change every night… also Andi’ is listening to his voice and whatever condition he is, he decides which song goes out and which song comes in.
-The one is more complicated than the other and then we make it but it’s always up to Andi.
+We have some songs in spare, which we have like two songs or three songs, two songs we do change every night… also Andi’ is listening to his voice, and whatever condition he is in, he decides which song goes out and which song comes in.
+The one is more complicated than the other, and then we make it, but it’s always up to Andi.
 How his voice feels like singing that song or this song, so we don’t cut one out, we just change songs to make it easier for him to choose how the set is going to be.

 Recently you have also played “Forever and One” on some shows, right?

-Yeah, like you said it gives some balance for your set.
+Yeah, as you said, it gives some balance for your set.

-Oh, that was a weird tour because the record was weird kind of.
-I liked the songs but it didn’t have a record like this under the name of Helloween is such a weird thing actually.
-We had a hard time in the studio putting that together and so was the tour, it was kind of strange.
-People expected something different from us and we played, as far as I can remember we played quite a lot from that CHAMELEON because it was the time when people wanted to change something and it was weird time.
-People, the fans, didn’t want Helloween to be changed but then it was just like we weren’t quite a unit you know, it was like three songwriters doing their own things and trying to present a life, I don’t know, it was weird.
+Oh, that was a weird tour because the record was weird, kind of.
+I liked the songs, but it didn’t have a record like this under the name of Helloween is such a weird thing, actually.
+We had a hard time in the studio putting that together, and so was the tour.
+It was kind of strange.
+People expected something different from us, and we played.
+As far as I can remember, we played quite a lot from that CHAMELEON because it was the time when people wanted to change something, and it was a weird time.
+The fans didn’t want Helloween to be changed, but then it was just like we weren’t quite a unit, you know, it was like three songwriters doing their own things and trying to present life, I don’t know, it was weird.

 Things weren’t in balance within the band then?

-It wasn’t a balance, it was just like kind of airless, I don’t know how to describe but it was a very weird feeling.
+It wasn’t a balance.
+It was just kind of airless, I don’t know how to describe, but it was a very weird feeling.

-What actually was the last thing what made you finally do those major changes back in the day?
+What actually was the last thing that made you finally do those major changes back in the day?

-Well that was actually when Michael Kiske came up with some songs after the CHAMELEON written by him where you kind of miss the guitars.
-It was like you know violins and all that classical theatre stuff but no guitars.
-Well there were guitars but he wanted to pull them back and push all that other kind of stuff there which we didn’t want at this time.
-People thought we were crazy for firing a singer like Kiske, but then after all those years and listening to what he’s doing now I hope people will understand why we did that decision.
-Otherwise he would have pushed us into the direction where he is going now and we didn’t want that.
-So we told him “No, there’s no way you are going to do this with us.
+That was actually when Michael Kiske came up with some songs after the CHAMELEON written by him where you kind of missed the guitars.
+It was like, you know, violins and all that classical theatre stuff but no guitars.
+Well, there were guitars, but he wanted to pull them back and push all that other kind of stuff there, which we didn’t want at this time.
+People thought we were crazy for firing a singer like Kiske, but then, after all those years and listening to what he’s doing now.
+I hope people will understand why we made that decision.
+Otherwise, he would have pushed us into the direction where he is going now, and we didn’t want that.
+So we told him, “No, there’s no way you are going to do this with us.
 You’re history”.
-And if there’s something like this happening which you don’t like, if there’s problems, if there’s somebody trying to push the whole thing into the direction you don’t like, then you have to react.
-It’s not just like we do it for fun and for the hell of it to wind somebody up, it’s a big step in a career and you think about what you’re going to do afterwards, then you have to react, you have to do something you know, you have to change something hopefully to the better, which was working with the MASTER OF THE RINGS, that was the direction we wanted to go, Michael didn’t want to go this way, so “A good bye my friend”.
+And if there’s something like this happening that you don’t like, if there are problems, if somebody is trying to push the whole thing into the direction you don’t like, you have to react.
+It’s not just like we do it for fun and for the hell of it to wind somebody up.
+It’s a big step in a career.
+You think about what you’re going to do afterward.
+You have to react, you have to do something you know, you have to change something hopefully to the better, which was working with the MASTER OF THE RINGS, that was the direction we wanted to go, Michael didn’t want to go this way, so “A goodbye my friend.”
 It was like that.

 There was a big drama in the air back then?

-Well it was a big drama.
+Well, it was a big drama.
 Every time you do to cruel decisions, it’s always a drama.
-Being in a band, having a career for like 25 years, it’s nothing that’s not only party and ah and great shows and fans, there’s always these difficult decisions coming to you from time to time.
-Of course it’s like you run a business too, it’s not only playing you know.
+Being in a band, having a career for like 25 years, it’s nothing that’s not the only party and ah and great shows and fans.
+There are always these difficult decisions coming to you from time to time.
+Of course, it’s like you run a business too.
+It’s not only playing, you know.
 Those decisions can be cruel but so what?
 You don’t need to be scared to decide something.
 It has to go ahead with what you really like.

-No, that was before we had—the funny thing, I’m having a laugh now “laughs”.
-It’s one of those things you laugh a couple of years later.
-We had a contract with Michael and the new record company and then we fired him the record company was quite pissed off because we signed actually to them with Michael Kiske and then we did the next record without him.
+No, that was before we had—the funny thing, I’m having a laugh now “laughs.”
+It’s one of those things you laugh at a couple of years later.
+We had a contract with Michael and the new record company, and then we fired him.
+The record company was quite pissed off because we actually signed to them with Michael Kiske, and then we did the next record without him.
 So they got pissed off.
 But then they were having like a masterpiece like MASTER OF THE RINGS.
 We had to explain to them it’s not going to work like this.
 So they were like “Oh we signed you” and “Oh we gave you the last chance” and “bla bla bla” and then we fired the singer, they go ah and we go like “Don’t worry it’s going to be all right” At the end of the day it was a funny situation I guess.
-For them it wasn’t “laughs”
+For them, it wasn’t “laughs.”

 THE NEW BEGINNING

-Yeah, we knew him from recordings from Hamburg and we knew Pink Cream 69, we hang out with the guys and we were drinking together and so on.
-I believe we were all still living in Hamburg at this time and when they came to Hamburg for to record some material we hang out again and our first decision was to ask him in the band.
+Yeah, we knew him from recordings from Hamburg, and we knew Pink Cream 69, we hang out with the guys, and we were drinking together and so on.
+I believe we were all still living in Hamburg at this time, and when they came to Hamburg to record some material, we hang out again, and our first decision was to ask him in the band.